AFriendlyIrin/SMT-text-editing/README.md

 * **Vile → Wicked** (rather than "Devil") to preserve the grammar of the negotiation dialogue "You're talking to me knowing I'm Vile?"
 As there is no Jaki race in SMT3, this isn't an issue.
 * **Haunt → Undead** rather than Revenant because there's no regular Undead in SMT3.
 * **Corpus → Body** means the same thing but is less pretentious.
-* **Zoa → Splinter**: I have no idea what the localizers were trying to convey, but the Japanese is "Separated Soul" (分霊) and this conveys the idea they're born of Albion, which is kind of important to understanding his gimmick.
+* **Zoa → Splinter**: I have no idea what the localizers were trying to convey, but the Japanese is "Separated Soul" (分霊, used to refer to the division of Shinto gods when moving them between temples) and this conveys the idea they're born of Albion, which is kind of important to understanding his gimmick.
 * **Hallel → Redeemed**: "Hallel" is a *prayer*; using it to denote a class of creatures is nonsensical.
 It's like they were desperately scraping the bottom of the barrel for whatever vaguely Judeo-Christian word hadn't been used already.
 The Japanese is "Seraph", which is also dumb because that's not what they are.
 I'm just going to go with "Redeemed" because that *is* what they are.

 Additionally, the Demi-fiend's unique races were changed.
 Few of these are accurate to the Japanese, but the Japanese is mostly word salad as far as I can tell, so I chose to focus on making their alignments clearer.
 I generally "punched up" the titles to give them more oomph, and tried to follow a pattern of tier 1 = followers/initiates, tier 2 = spiritual leaders, tier 3 = supernaturally empowered humans, and tier 4 = gods.